fedeotto/tcms/README.md

   1. `att_coeff.ipynb`: contains the analysis relative to the attention coefficients of CrabNet in the task of leave-one-TCM-out described in the paper.

-  2. `bandgap_prediction.ipynb`: illustrates the comparison on the task of band gap prediction across different settings considered, in particular Random Forest, CrabNet with no fine-tuning and CrabNet fine-tuned on Materials project band gap data.
+  2. `bandgap_prediction.ipynb`: illustrates the comparison on the task of band gap prediction across different settings, in particular Random Forest, CrabNet with no fine-tuning and CrabNet fine-tuned on Materials project band gap data.

   3. `parity.ipynb` contains additional visualization and plotting corresponding to electrical conductivity and band gap predictions.